Crime: 1990s, 2010s,

 Victim's home,

-Criminal case(s): Jury trial, Ongoing,
+Criminal case(s): Convicted, Found guilty, Found not guilty, Jury trial,

-updated Nov 17, 2025 - request update | add info
+updated Jan 12, 2026 - request update | add info

 Alan Andrus (AKA Roman Andrus) was a Latter-day Saint bishop from at least 2005 to 2007 in the El Dorado Hills Ward, El Dorado California Stake.
 (Sources: 2005 official Mormon church leadership directory in FLOODLIT’s possession; Village Life in Placerville, California, Jan.
 17, 2007, p.
 11.)

 In 2020, Andrus was arrested and accused of drugging and sexually assaulting a victim in El Dorado County, California in 2019.
 Andrus was not a bishop at the time of the alleged crime.
+(El Dorado County case #P20CRF0225 in California.)

-Andrus’s father-in law, Kieth Merrill, was commissioned by the LDS church’s First Presidency to produce the films Legacy and The Testaments, and has been a member of the Board of Trustees of Southern Virginia University and president of the BYU Alumni Association.
+Andrus’s father-in law, Kieth Merrill, was commissioned by the LDS church’s First Presidency to direct and produce the films Legacy and The Testaments, and has been a member of the Board of Trustees of Southern Virginia University and president of the BYU Alumni Association.

 Have any info on this or other Mormon sex abuse cases?
 Contact us.